 [The cost function for a neural net is, generally, not even close to convex.
-Sometimes, it's possible to wind up in a bad minimum.
+For that reason, it's possible to wind up in a bad minimum.
 We'll talk later about some clever ways to coax neural nets into better minima.]